markw65/prettier-extension-monkeyc/README.md

 #### 1.0.0

-Initial release of the Formatter
+- Initial release of the Formatter

 #### 1.0.1 - 1.0.8

-Minor tweaks to the Formatter
+- Minor tweaks to the Formatter

 #### 2.0.0

-Added the source-to-source optimizer
+- Added the source-to-source optimizer

+#### 2.0.1

+- Fix an order dependency processing imports
+- Better error reporting when something goes wrong internally

 ---